-I'm the breeder behind Duendera Cardigans located in Colorado Springs, CO.
+I'm Sarah H., the breeder behind Duendera Cardigans located in Colorado Springs, CO.
 There is nothing like a Cardigan.
 Intelligent yet stubborn, biddable but creative, silly and serious, loyal and loving beyond measure.
 Our program is built on the generations of breeders that have come before us to preserve the legacy of this extraordinary breed.

-What makes Sarah’s program special
+What makes your program special?

 I am blessed to have so many fantastic mentors to model my program after.
 From public engagement to a lifelong involvement with puppy families, recruiting and retaining passionate owners, studying pedigrees, and honest learning and critique from other breeders.
 We ask ourselves not what we get out of one dog, but the legacy of love we are hoping to give our children 100 years from now.

-Sarah has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Sarah has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

 “Preference is given to show, performance, and engaging homes.
 Breeding rights are only available to homes with proven performance and show background.
 Suitable waitlist families submit a deposit by week 4 to remain on the current litter list.”